 Mix up your formats.
 Shoot parts of your film on a mobile phone, use found footage, photographs, alongside that indie darling, super 8mm.
 Shoot on recans and ends, preferably donated to you by a famous director.
 Scratch and draw on the surface of the celluloid.
 Be bold.
 The less understood the finished product, the better.

-Sound is all important.
-The picture can be static but sound should tell the story – that is the story the audience are trying to piece together from the little you’re giving away.
+The sound is all important.
+The picture can be static but sound should tell the story – that is the story the audience is trying to piece together from the little you’re giving away.
 Make sure the foley is first rate, sound is crystal clear or horrifically muddy.
-Play with sound to your hearts content and think contrasts.
+Play with sound to your heart’s content and think contrasts.
 For instance, when the character looks out of the window and sees rain mix in some tracks of stampeding elephants.
-Sound reigns supreme in the world of the indie auteur and superb sound is ideally mixed with the grainiest most inscrutable of images for true indie supremacy.
+Sound reigns supreme in the world of the indie auteur and the superb sound is ideally mixed with the grainiest most inscrutable of images for true indie supremacy.
 This is because critics and audiences are looking for genius so hard they’re prepared to make it up if necessary.

 How will you look when your publicity still is printed in the catalogue alongside the obscure title of your film? -which ideally should be one monosyllabic word, and again, very much open to interpretation.